Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Related Work

 \section{Related Work}

 \textbf{Human Goal Prediction:} Much prior work has been done that treats humans as rational agents and tries to predict their intentions~\cite{baker2007goal, baker2009action}, often using the framework of inverse reinforcement learning~\cite{ng2000algorithms} and Bayesian inference~\cite{bestick2018learning, losey2019enabling}.
-Generally this line of work treats the robot as a \textit{passive observer} of the human's behavior~\cite{vasquez2008intentional} has the robot pick a best response to the prediction~\cite{fisac2018probabilistically, mainprice2013human}.
-Some work has considered the case where both agents have goals in the same space to complete a collaborative task~\cite{pellegrinelli2016human}, but still considers minimizing the expected cost of the robot relative to an observational predictive model of the human.
+Generally this line of work treats the robot as a \textit{passive observer} of the human's behavior~\cite{vasquez2008intentional} and has the robot pick a best response to the prediction~\cite{fisac2018probabilistically, mainprice2013human}.
+Some work has considered the case where both agents have goals in the same space to complete a collaborative task~\cite{pellegrinelli2016human, levine2018watching, gombolay2015decision}, but still do not explicitly condition on the robot's future actions.

 \textbf{Conditional Behavior Prediction:} Autonomous agents influencing humans has been considered recently in autonomous driving and pedestrian prediction settings~\cite{tolstaya2021identifying, salzmann2020trajectron++}.
-These \textit{conditional behavior prediction} (CBP) approaches have been applied in scenarios where there are existing large datasets that allow large models to be trained~\cite{rhinehart2019precog, schmerling2018multimodal, tang2022interventional} (researchers in~\cite{tolstaya2021identifying} note that their dataset consists of 18 years of continuous driving data).
-We are instead interested in general human-robot collaborations where data may be limited, so we formulate a CBP approach that allows the robot to reason in other data-sparse environments.
+These CBP approaches have been applied in scenarios where there are existing large datasets that allow large models to be trained~\cite{rhinehart2019precog, schmerling2018multimodal, tang2022interventional} (researchers in~\cite{tolstaya2021identifying} note that their dataset consists of 18 years of continuous driving data).
+We are instead interested in general HRI where data may be limited, so we formulate a CBP approach that allows the robot to reason in other data-sparse environments.

 \textbf{Courtesy and Influence:} Prior work on courtesy and influence behavior for robots often relies on human and robot collision avoidance~\cite{yu2021path, sadigh2016planning} or minimizes the expected cost incurred by a human~\cite{sun2018courteous, bestick2017implicitly}.
 Other work on influencing humans usually rely on learning-based models, which are shown to be brittle with real humans~\cite{xie2021learning, wang2022influencing}.